IAmTrial/SlashWork/SlashDiablo_Tools_API/Specifications/Diablo_II/Pointers/index.md

 Next, declare all of the version specific functions and all required stubs.
 Version specific functions are directly tied to the actual functions called by Diablo II.
 They are named using the original, non-Ex function’s name, but with the version identifier appended after an underscore (e.g. D2Client_Foo_1_13D).
 Stubs use the same scheme, but with an addition “_stub” appended to its identifier (e.g. D2Client_Foo_1_13D_stub).
 If any version of a function shares same function signature with other versions, then attach a comment indicating this and use the identifier with the lowest value (e.g. use 1.10 instead of 1.13d).

 Next, implement the header file function using a switch-case to check GameVersion and call the correct version specific function.
-Additional features may include conversions or retrieval of values for the “Ex” class.
+Additional features may include conversions or retrieval of values for the Ex class.

 Next, implement the version specific functions, which retrieve the correct function address using the offset found in the constexpr unordered map.
 If required, call the stub function, with the target function being the first argument.